Buying a home can be a daunting prospect. At Lovell we’re here to lighten to load and guide you through

 The loan is available on Freehold new build properties in England*, as long as they’re not being bought as buy-to-let.
 Regional price caps are in place which impact the value of homes eligible for Help to Buy depending on where you're purchasing - please refer to the above details.

 The loan can be repaid at any time and is interest-free for the first five years.
 After that, it will be charged at 1.75% of the equity loan, rising annually by RPI plus 1%.

-*Developments that are not eligible for Help to Buy include Platting Village, East Avenue and Principal Point.
+*Developments that are not eligible for Help to Buy include Platting Village & East Avenue.